By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A single can of the stronger energy drinks contains up to ten times as much caffeine and other stimulants than a caffeinated soda.
 People who consume energy drinks with alcohol are more likely to be involved in accidents as they do not feel impaired and over-estimate their abilities to drive or engage in other dangerous activities.
 The full report is available from SAMHSA, in the DAWN report (Drug Abuse Warning Network.)

 In the race to create new drugs and the efforts to control or ban them, we are not sure who is winning.
-These products often sold as “bath salts” or incense but commonly abuse by younger consumers by smoking continue to be a problem.
-Despite analog and similar laws which say that even if you paint the duck red it is still a duck, manufacturers are finding ways to make and market new synthetic drugs that are different enough to escape the net of banned substances.
+These products often sold as “bath salts” or incense but commonly abuse by younger consumers by smoking, continues to be a problem.
+Despite analog and similar laws that say that even if you paint the duck red it is still a duck, manufacturers are finding ways to make and market new synthetic drugs that are different enough to escape the net of banned substances.

 Join Together, (join together at the partnership at drugfree.org.) a great source of information on the latest drug trends, reports that 43 states have laws regulating synthetic drugs.
 Some laws list specific chemicals as illegal.
 The manufacturers of synthetic drugs keep changing to new chemicals, not on the list.
 Other localities have listed categories of chemicals as illegal.
 Under these laws, prosecution is more difficult as the chemical may have legitimate uses that are not related to drug abuse.